 Similar to a perception in the age of our volunteers, the lack of data led to a perception that the majority of Words Alive volunteers are former educators with advanced degrees.
-However, over the past 24 months, 35% of our new volunteers are currently in high school themselves, while 23% have completed their undergraduate education.
+However, over the past 30 months, 30% of our new volunteers are currently in high school themselves, while 25% have completed their undergraduate education.
 This is a departure from the conventional wisdom.

-Date Range: 1/1/2020-12/31/21
+- Date Range: 1/1/2020-6/30/2022

+- O N = 807

-- 35% of respondents have some high school education as their highest level of education. - High school graduate or equivalent, some college, and Associate's degrees are also emerging groups with 19% of respondents identifying in these categories, up from 17% in July 2021. - Eleven respondents have not begun high school yet and are not reflected in this chart.
-We should add a category for volunteers in Middle School or below for the 2022 survey. - Requiring academic credit for internships may prevent interested volunteers from applying if they are not in an institution that can offer credit. - Growing Edge: The breadth of the educational background of our volunteers should not be reflective as a values statement on the importance of education in the lives of these volunteers, as that is a ubiquitous value amongst all our volunteers.
-We should consider the register and reading level of the language we use in training and written communications to ensure readability by the broadest spectrum of volunteers.
+- 30% of respondents have some high school education as their highest level of education.

+- New in 2022 is the middle school (adjusted) category.
+In 2021, eleven respondents have not begun high school yet were not reflected in previous reporting.
+Aggregate data reflects that 3% of new volunteers since 2021 are in middle school.
+Words Alive has existing relationships with several schools such as La Jolla Country Day School and The Bishops School that could serve as additional recruitment sources.
+Additionally, launching Page Turners programs at local schools could deepen relationships while increasing our volunteer base. - 27% of volunteers have some graduate-level education or have completed graduate/professional degrees. - o Growing Edge: The breadth of the educational background of our volunteers should not be reflective as a values statement on the importance of education in the lives of these volunteers, as that is a ubiquitous value amongst all our volunteers.
+We should consider the reading level of the language we use in training and written communications to ensure readability by the broadest spectrum of volunteers.
 As we build out our internal infrastructure, we should consider grouping volunteers with advanced degrees with our volunteers in college and high school to provide organic development opportunities.
 An example could be a volunteer with a PR/Marketing background supporting the Social Media Squad in an advisory capacity.